Bluberi Gaming Recommended For Nevada Licensing As Expansion Accelerates

 In 2019, Bluberi held just 66 licenses and 1,500 units in the field.
 Today, it has 194 licenses, 12,000 units across North America, and pending approvals in several additional jurisdictions.

-Over the last three years, revenue has quadrupled, reflecting both product quality and strategic expansion.
+Revenue has quadrupled over the last three years, reflecting product quality and strategic expansion.

 The company’s growth has been particularly evident in 2024.
-Bluberi raised $55million in financing to fuel the rollout of Shark’s Lock and Devil’s Lock: All-In, while also providing returns to Catalyst.
+Bluberi raised $55 million in financing to fuel the rollout of Shark’s Lock and Devil’s Lock: All-In while providing returns to Catalyst.

 While you are here, check out our brilliant free to play casino games at our Games Hub!